Byzantine economy: Economic and fiscal history

 Around 775, the land and head taxes yielded an estimated 1,600,000 nomismata/7.2 tonnes of gold annually for the empire.
 Commerce during this period slumped, therefore only contributing 200,000 nomismata annually.
 The expenditures of the period were quite large when compared to the annual revenues.
 Approximately 600,000 nomismata went to the payroll of the army annually while other military costs took another 600,000 nomismata annually.
 Supporting the Byzantine bureaucracy needed 400,000 nomismata.
 Also, imperial largess cost the treasury 100,000 nomismata every year.
 All of these expenses meant that the Byzantine government had only about 100,000 nomismata in surplus revenue each year for treaties, bribes, or gifts.

 Expenses again soared, when a massive Muslim army invaded the empire in 806, forcing Nikephoros I to pay a ransom of gold coins and a yearly tribute of gold coins.
 In order to impress the Caliph of Baghdad, Theophilos distributed 36,000 gold coins to the citizens of Baghdad, and in 838, he was forced to pay gold dinars to the Caliph.
 The Byzantine economic recovery in the early 9th century can be seen by the fact that Emperor Theophilos was able to leave 7,000,000 nomismata/31.5 tonnes of gold in the imperial treasury for his successor in 842.
 After Theophilos' death his wife Theodora II continued his successful policies and even increased the imperial reserves to 7,848,000 nomismata.

 Around 850, the land and head taxes yielded an estimated 2,900,000 nomismata annually for the empire.
 Commerce during this period increased dramatically, therefore contributing 400,000 nomismata annually.
 The expenditures of the period were large, but manageable by the treasury.
 Approximately 1,400,000 nomismata went to the payroll of the army annually while other military costs took another 800,000 nomismata annually.
 Supporting the Byzantine bureaucracy needed 500,000 nomismata.
 Also, imperial largess cost the treasury 100,000 nomismata every year.
 All of these expenses meant that the Byzantine government had about 500,000 nomismata in surplus revenue each year, much more than in the 8th century.

 Unfortunately under their son Michael III the reserves dwindled to about 100,000 nomismata.
 However, under Basil I's prudent economic policies, the state quickly raised 4,300,000 nomismata, far more even than the empire's annual revenue of nomismata.
+During the period of the Macedonian Emperors, internal trade within the Byzantine Empire grew, which increased the wealth of the Byzantine Empire.
+State revenues during this period grew rapidly, increasing from 3.1 million nomismata in 842 to 3.9 million nomismata in 959, to 5.9 million nomismata in 1025.